JanSHoekstra/Noteweb-server/README.md

 Run `ruby run_tests.rb` in the repository directory.

 ## Running the fuzzer
 Run `ruby fuzzer/fuzzaday.rb` in the repository directory.
+Make sure to start up the server itself for this one.